krasimir/animo-project/README.md

 - skew (example: {skew: "10deg, 60deg"})
 - ease (example: {ease: "cubic-bezier(0,1.23,.87,.02)"})
 - bind (example: {bind: {to: ".mainmenu > a", on: "onmouseover"})
+- skipAnimation - if it is **true** the css styles are applied without setting the transition properties, which means that there is no animation, just direct styling

 #### Play the animation